jdittrich/userNeedResearchBook/text/allURBook.md

 These are all the groups I created in my analysis.
 The results could be more concise, having fewer groups concentrating on fewer themes.
-However this would probably lead to more abstract principles which would presumably harder to use in design.
+However this would probably lead to more abstract insights which would presumably harder to use in design.

-The groups of groups are partly not principles themselves.
-I tried to find some, but was not able in a part of the cases: »changes and requirements« is not a useful design principle (but it’s subordinated groups are: »combining functions and aesthetics« etc.).
-In contrast, »using existing works for inspiration« is a group of groups which states a meaningful principle.
+The groups of groups are partly not insights themselves.
+I tried to find some, but was not able in a part of the cases: »changes and requirements« is not an insight (but it’s subordinated groups are: »combining functions and aesthetics« etc.).
+In contrast, »using existing works for inspiration« is a group of groups which states a meaningful insight.

 You see that I could not use all data, so I made some less significant groups in the “misc” section.